 From starting an online fundraiser for shelter animals to taking in a homeless pet for a time, there is always a way for you to contribute.
 So get your thinking cap on and get your research started with these six ways to get involved in helping abused or abandoned animals:

 Check with local animal shelters and rescues to see if they need any assistance with upcoming fundraisers.
 If you cannot physically be there to participate in a fundraiser, spread the word by way of social media, email, flyers, or informing the local media.
 Do you or your child want to start an individual fundraiser to help abused or abandoned animals?
 There are websites specifically set-up as free fundraising pages for animals like PetCaring.com which lets you create an online fundraising platform to raise money for the animal care organization you choose to Support.

 2. Volunteer at a farm animal sanctuary

-Organizations dedicated to rescuing and rehabilitating abused and abandoned farm animals such as horses, cows, pigs, goats, sheep, chickens, ducks, and turkeys are most always in need of several different forms of help: donate money for general expenses, give blankets and brushes, donate food and treats, volunteer to be a caretaker, volunteer to assist fundraising events, or sponsor a specific farm animal.
+Organizations dedicated to rescuing and rehabilitating abused and abandoned farm animals such as horses, cows, pigs, goats, sheep, chickens, ducks, and turkeys are almost always in need of several different forms of help: Donate money for general expenses, give blankets and brushes, Donate food and treats, volunteer to be a caretaker, volunteer to assist fundraising events, or sponsor a specific farm animal.
 Help farm animal sanctuaries spread the word of kindness and compassion!

 3. Adopt a shelter pet